 Sweet wine contains a significant level of residual sugar that gives it a perceivably sweet taste.
 In some cases, the sugar level can be as high as in soft drinks.
 Typically, sweet wines offer aromas associated with sweetness, such as tropical fruits, honey, caramel, and marzipan.

-To understand why wine is sweet and how it differs from non-sweet wine, let’s discuss a bit more about how sweet wines are made.
+To understand why wine is sweet and how it differs from non-sweet wine, let’s discuss how sweet wines are made.

 Is Sweet Wine Alcoholic?

-Yes, sweet wine is alcoholic.
-Due to its sweet aromas, the alcohol might not be as perceivable as it is in some dry wines, though.
-Nevertheless, sweet wines contain alcohol, and in many cases, it’s even more than in dry wines.
+Sweet wine is alcoholic and in many cases even stronger than dry table wines.
+Due to its sweet aromas, the alcohol might not be as perceivable as in dry wines, though.

 Is Sweet Wine Fortified?

 Many sweet wine producers fortify their wines by adding spirits, but not all of them.
 Some sweet wines such as Sauternes or Tokaji don’t undergo a fortification process.
 Thus, these wines’ alcohol content is relatively low in comparison.
-For instance, Tokaji has not more than 15%, and Sauternes ranges around 13%, while many fortified wines have about 20%.
+For instance, Tokaji has not more than 15%, and Sauternes ranges around 13%.
+In contrast, fortified wines typically have about 20%.

 Is Sweet Wine the Same as Dessert Wine?

-No, not necessarily.
 Many sweet wines are considered dessert wines, and logically, they’re often served with a sweet dessert.
-However, not all sweet wines belong to the category of dessert wines.
+However, not all sweet wines belong to the dessert wine category.
 Some, like late harvest Rieslings, are better matches for main courses than for desserts.

 What Is the Difference Between Dry and Sweet Wine?

-The difference between sweet and dry wine is their sugar content.
-As mentioned before, sweet wine is rich in sugar.
+The difference between sweet and dry wines is their sugar content.
+Sweet wine is rich in residual sugar.
 In contrast, dry wine only has a very low level of sugar.

 Why Is Wine Sweet?